This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 The difference for me between traveling and working and being truly location independent means not relying at all on any particular local market.

-At first, when I was getting my bearings here in Croatia, I experimented with getting “gigs” on crowdsourcing sites and freelance sites like UpWork, and that was enough to tide me over and keep the electricity on.
+At first, when I was getting my bearings here in Croatia, I experimented with getting “gigs” on crowdsourcing and freelance sites and that was enough to tide me over and keep the electricity on.
 But, it was a total dead end.

 Competing on price, and selling services as if they were commodities, was neither personally satisfying nor a way to grow a business.
 I didn’t want to be hustling to get gigs all the time, I wanted to do the work I was meant to do, be paid well for it, and get dream clients coming to me.

 This meant I had to re-think things.
-I needed to put all of the things I know about online marketing, websites that convert clients, and building a brand to work for my own business.
+I needed to put all of the things I knew about marketing to work for my own business.

 Who did I want to work with?